wordswords/dotfiles/README.md

 3. Type `l` for a long-style ls.
-4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and easily copy changes between files.
-5. `cat <file> | pbcopy` to cat a file into the local OS clipboard, very useful for then using on a website form.
+4. `delta <file1> <file2>` for a nice 2 way diff style interface where you can analyse and easily copy changes between files. for then using on a website form.
-6. Use `<tab>` to activate oh-my-zsh's autocomplete plugins.
+5. Use `<tab>` to activate oh-my-zsh's autocomplete plugins.
 For example `git
 <tab>`
-7. Run `repos.sh` to check the branch name of all git repositories under the current directory.
+6. Run `repos.sh` to check the branch name of all git repositories under the current directory.
 Very useful when you have a number of different projects that interact with each other and you want to quickly see which repos branches you have checked out.
-8. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
+7. Use `vi` instead of `vim` to load a separate minimal vim config, useful if there are problems with the vim config.
-9. Use `notes` to launch Joplin, my note-taking app.
+8. Use `notes` to launch Joplin, my note-taking app.
-10. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
+9. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
-11. Use `ports` to list the open ports on the system in a readable way.
+10. Use `ports` to list the open ports on the system in a readable way.
-12. Use `tree` for a handy diagram of the full directory tree under the current directory.
+11. Use `tree` for a handy diagram of the full directory tree under the current directory.
-13. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
+12. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
-14. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
+13. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.
-15. Use `bat <file>` for a syntax-highlighting quick cat.
+14. Use `bat <file>` for a syntax-highlighting quick cat.
-16. Use `hn` to get the top 10 Hacker News Network headlines for the hour.
+15. Use `hn` to get the top 10 Hacker News Network headlines for the hour.
-17. Use `hn100` to get the top 100 Hacker News Network headlines for the hour.
+16. Use `hn100` to get the top 100 Hacker News Network headlines for the hour.
-18. Use `ddg <search query>` from the terminal to open a Firefox browser with the query in the DuckDuckGo search engine.
+17. Use `ddg <search query>` from the terminal to open a Firefox browser with the query in the DuckDuckGo search engine.

-## GUI Shortcuts under Ubuntu for when you don't want to use a mouse

-1. `<CTRL>-<ALT>-v` - open gVIM whenever you have a text input on the GUI or a browser or whatever.
-When you save the file, it will copy it to the clipboard.
-So just `<CTRL>-v` afterwards to paste it into the text input.
-2. `<CTRL>-s` - search for application and run it.

 ## VIM9 shortcuts